jacobobryant/biff/libs/run/README.md

 ## Tips

-- I recommend using a shell alias like `alias cljrun='clj -M:run`
+- I recommend using a shell alias like `alias cljrun='clojure -M:run'` (`clojure` because a single task, `publish`, doesn't play nicely with `rlwrap` if you're signing your jars with GPG...)

 - You could define global tasks by putting a `:run` alias in `~/.clojure/deps.edn`